spironan/TekinputGenerator/README.md

 # TekinputGenerator
-Tekken Input Generator for content creators
+Tekken Input Generator for content creators.

-FILE DIRECTORIES:
+Easily stitch up combos that you can use in your videos in high quality!
+Editable to use your own images as well.
+More information of how to use the program below!

+<h3>FILE DIRECTORIES</h3>

 	The relevant files can be found in the specific directories Executable file : Tekinput->Tekinput.exe
 	Images file : Images

-HOW TO USE
+<h2>HOW TO USE</h2>

 	Launch the Executable file, press on the relevant combos you want to make and click GENERATE.
 If you make a mistake, ERASE will remove the last note while CLEAR will remove everything.

 	The images can be found in Tekinput->Images->Output and for your own use.
 If you want to use your own Images for Input/Output you can access and replace with your Images at Tekinput->Images->Inputs.

-Take note this images by abide by these rules:
+<h3>Take note the images you use must abide by these rules</h3>

 	(1)They must all have the same dimensions e.g. 500x500, 1000x2000, 2048x1024
 	(2)They must all be type '.png'(Improvement on this may depend on use case) (3)They must all be named the same as the one's its replacing

-MoveList:
+<h3>MoveList</h3>

 	MOVE NAME      :      FILENAME
 	   1 		         1